Distracted driving is fast becoming one of the country's biggest health concerns.

-- When you send a text, you take your eyes off the road for 5 seconds.
-That's the time it takes to drive the length of a football field going 60 mph!
+- When you send a text, you take your eyes off the road for about 5 seconds.
+That's the time it takes to drive the length of a football field going 55 MPH!
 (U.S. Department of Transportation).

-- At any moment during the daylight hours, about 660,000 drivers are handling cell phones or other electronic devices while driving in the U.S. (National Highway Traffic and Safety Administration).
+- At any moment during the daylight hours, about 660,000 drivers are handling cell phones or other electronic devices while driving in the U.S. (National Highway Traffic Safety Administration).

-- You are 3 times more likely to get into an accident when manipulating a mobile device (Virginia Tech Transportation Institute).
+- You are 3 times more likely to get into an accident when distracted driving by manipulating a mobile device (Virginia Tech Transportation Institute).

 You can easily be distracted while driving.
 Today, it seems like there's always something to look at other than the road.
 It's tempting to try to stay connected by texting and driving, or to take a quick look at your GPS, but those actions can cost you your life or cause you to injure or kill someone else.

 Always think about whether it's worth it.
 Is the text message you're about to send worth an injury or death?